Paperdreamer/documents/EXEC_OF_QA.md

 + __Acceptance Test #1__: After logging in as "Test Admin", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
 The indicator of "Project 1" is now "Open".
 + __Acceptance Test #2__: After logging in as "Test Director", I can open the closed project "Project 1" by clicking "Open" from the dashboard.
 The indicator of "Project 1" is now "Open".
 I cannot open a project that I am not the director of.

+### User Story #19: Project View
++ __Velocity Points__: 15
++ __Description__: As a regeistered user, I want to be able to view a project.
+That is, I want to view all of its panels (including their title, canvases, descriptions, and notes).
+As an artist of a particular project, I want to be able to move move panels around and therefore change their order.
+Furthermore, as an artist of a particular project, I want to be able to click a button for each panel that opens the so-called "canvas edit view".
+(See user story #20 for details.)
++ __Acceptance Test #1__: After logging in as "Test User", who is not enrolled in any projects, I want to be able to click on "Test Project".
+The following screen has to show all panels of the aforementioned project.
++ __Acceptance Test #2__: After logging in as "Test User 2", who is enrolled in "Test Project" as an artist, I want to be able to click on "Test Project".
+The following screen has to show all panels which I can move around freely.
+For each panel, I can see a button that leads me to a view in which I can edit it.
++ __Implementation__:
+	+ `NO MATCHING BACK END PULL REQUEST`
+	+ Front end pull request #22: Implement project view and canvas edit view

 ## Partially Reached or Missed Quality Goals
 `TODO`